FREE SHIPPING Orders $99+ FREE GIFT $75+

 It has also been used topically to help with pain, itching, swelling, eye inflammation, bruises, and other irritations.

-Now, most commonly, it’s used as an astringent.
+Now, most commonly, its astringent qualities are the most sought-after witch hazel benefits.
 Here are the basics on that.

 Astringents are specifically formulated to remove excess oil from the skin.
 They used to be alcohol-based (more on that later), though many natural astringents these days use less harsh botanical ingredients - like witch hazel!